Szulce/Python/Docs/praca/pandoc/Magdalena_Szulc.md

 GridSearchCV

 ```

+Scikit-learn also provides the HalvingGridSearchCV and HalvingRandomSearchCV estimators that can be used to search a parameter space using successive halving 1 2.
+Successive halving (SH) is like a tournament among candidate parameter combinations.
+SH is an iterative selection process where all candidates (the parameter combinations) are evaluated with a small amount of resources at the first iteration.
+Only some of these candidates are selected for the next iteration, which will be allocated more resources.
+For parameter tuning, the resource is typically the number of training samples, but it can also be an arbitrary numeric parameter such as n_estimators in a random forest.

+As illustrated in the figure below, only a subset of candidates ‘survive’ until the last iteration.
+These are the candidates that have consistently ranked among the top-scoring candidates across all iterations.
+Each iteration is allocated an increasing amount of resources per candidate, here the number of samples.

+../_images/sphx_glr_plot_successive_halving_iterations_001.png
+We here briefly describe the main parameters, but each parameter and their interactions are described in more details in the sections below.
+The factor (> 1) parameter controls the rate at which the resources grow, and the rate at which the number of candidates decreases.
+In each iteration, the number of resources per candidate is multiplied by factor and the number of candidates is divided by the same factor.
+Along with resource and min_resources, factor is the most important parameter to control the search in our implementation, though a value of 3 usually works well. factor effectively controls the number of iterations in HalvingGridSearchCV and the number of candidates (by default) and iterations in HalvingRandomSearchCV. aggressive_elimination=True can also be used if the number of available resources is small.
+More control is available through tuning the min_resources parameter.

+These estimators are still experimental: their predictions and their API might change without any deprecation cycle.
+To use them, you need to explicitly import enable_halving_search_cv:

+>>>
+>>> # explicitly require this experimental feature
+>>> from sklearn.experimental import enable_halving_search_cv  # noqa
+>>> # now you can import normally from model_selection
+>>> from sklearn.model_selection import HalvingGridSearchCV
+>>> from sklearn.model_selection import HalvingRandomSearchCV
+>
+> The heatmaps show the mean test score of the parameter combinations for an SVC instance.
+The HalvingGridSearchCV also shows the iteration at which the combinations where last used.
+The combinations marked as 0 were only evaluated at the first iteration, while the ones with 5 are the parameter combinations that are considered the best ones.

+We can see that the HalvingGridSearchCV class is able to find parameter combinations that are just as accurate as GridSearchCV, in much less time.

 W projekcie dla każdego algorytmy zapróbkowano większość dostępnych dla danego modelu klasyfikacji hiperparametrów przekazywane w param_grid.

 Wykorzystane parametry wykonania GridSearchCv [@scikit]: